unxmaal/disco/README.md

 to secure your systems from malicious code.
 That security layer is moved up, onto the maintainer, who must verify the sanity of all code they are sending to client machines.

-Specifically: Since DISCO use a unionfs and chroot for the restricted bash shell, I am confiden that your physical disk is safe from accidental modifications (everything is captured on the scratchpad, with the exception of writes to /proc and /sys, which are read-only and simply discarded).
+Specifically: Since DISCO use a unionfs and chroot for the restricted bash shell, I am confident that your physical disk is safe from accidental modifications (everything is captured on the scratchpad, with the exception of writes to /proc and /sys, which are read-only and simply discarded).
 The bit that I can't promise is that one of your module maintainers won't find a way to kill a